-In July 2013, we sold certain assets related to our pay-per-click advertising services.
-The operating results related to these services have been classified and presented as discontinued operations, net of tax, in the condensed consolidated statements of operations for all periods presented (see Note 14.
+In July 2013, we sold certain assets related to our pay-per-click advertising services and, in April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+The operating results related to these dispositions have been classified and presented as discontinued operations, net of tax, in the condensed consolidated statements of operations for all periods presented (see Note 14.
 Discontinued Operations).